edyakubov/bullsmediatest/README.md

 - **Service Selection Mechanism**: Adopt a Driver/Manager pattern to intelligently select the appropriate delivery service based on user preference or other criteria.
 This mechanism enhances the system's flexibility and adaptability to varying requirements.

+- **Additional Info to Shipment System**: We can add another fields to the shipment system to support multiple delivery services.
+- For example, we can add comment, preferred deliverable date/time, change type of delivering (to door/to office), also we can specify the another person etc...
+- there a lot of potential fields that can be added to the shipment system, it only depends of shipment company API and possible services.